apache/hudi/README.md

 Starting from versions 0.11, Hudi no longer requires `spark-avro` to be specified using `--packages`

+### Usage of hudi-utilities-slim-bundle

+Starting from versions 0.11, Hudi provides hudi-utilities-slim-bundle which excludes hudi-spark-datasource modules.
+This new bundle is intended to be used with Hudi Spark bundle together, if using hudi-utilities-bundle solely introduces problems for a specific Spark version.

 ## Running Tests

 Unit tests can be run with maven profile `unit-tests`.